A-Company Filmed Entertainment: History

 The main company was renamed A Company Filmed Entertainment in 2012 to reflect the expansion of the company.
 It operated in conjunction with Alexander Rodnyansky's AR Films.

-In June 2012 a Russian distribution company, A Company Russia, was founded, and worked together with 20th Century Fox Russia to release Cloud Atlas in November 2012, generating about US$16 million box office.
+In June 2012 a Russian distribution company, A Company Russia, was founded.
+They teamed up with 20th Century Fox to release Cloud Atlas in November 2012, generating about US$16 million box office.
 This film was also the first title to be released through A-Company Vietnam, a joint-venture between A-Company Filmed Entertainment and Nhiem van Nguyen, the former General Director of the Coloa Studio.

 The company's subsidiary licensing arm Eastern European Acquisition Pool GmbH (EEAP) was renamed in 2013 to A-Company Film Licensing International.

 In 2014, Rodnyansky was the chairman and majority shareholder of A Company.
 At that time, A-Company distribution companies were operating in Hungary, Czech Republic, Slovakia, Russia and Vietnam.

 In 2015, after political instability in Ukraine and a financial downturn in Russia, the company became insolvent, and went through a period of debt restructuring.
 In 2016, A-Company was once more distributing films, including the comedy Kills on Wheels, which premiered at the Karlovy Vary International Film Festival.